 IMC makes a four-year grant commitment to fund Embarc’s experiential learning programs for the inaugural four classes of students at Englewood STEM High School.

-In response to the COVID-19 pandemic, IMC donates $10 million beyond its regular grantmaking to support global relief work and basic needs for those affected by the virus.
+In response to the COVID-19 pandemic, IMC donates $10 million beyond its regular grantmaking to support local and international relief efforts.

 Lisa Wiersma, Executive Director of the IMC Chicago Charitable Foundation